TalkingEyes: Pluralistic Speech-Driven 3D Eye Gaze Animation: Introduction

 The contributions of this paper are summarized as follows: \begin{itemize} \item TalkingEyes is the first holistic 3D talking avatar that can automatically and collectively generate eye gaze motion, eye blinks, head motion and facial motion from speech alone, as shown in Fig. \ref{fig:teaser}.

 \item TKED is the first audio-mesh dataset that contains three types of resources for speech-driven animation research: 3D talking eyes, 3D talking head and 3D talking face.

-\item The cascade of VAE and VQVAE is proposed to model different degrees of diversity in head and eye gaze motions.
+\item VAE and VQVAE are proposed to model different degrees of diversity in head and eye gaze motions.
 This facilitates the generation of non-deterministic, diverse and natural eye gaze motions, in contrast with the deterministic generation in existing methods.

 \item LightGazeFit is proposed to process large-scale low-quality internet videos, without the requirement of accurate segmentation and user-specific calibration as existing 3D eye gaze fitting methods.